Online Relationship Counseling for Seniors

 • They may be taking on the role of caregiver for their spouse as many seniors opt for home care.

-• Seniors have experienced several historical events that ingrained in them a feeling that they need to be stoic and endure adversity.
+• Seniors have experienced several historical events that have ingrained in them an attitude that they need to be stoic and endure adversity.
 Asking for help may conflict with their sense of independence.

 • Their struggles may, on the surface, not be apparent and consequently overlooked.
 Many of the issues that seniors grapple with are often chalked up to “getting older.”
 Changes in cognition are often assumed to be “early dementia.”
-Being blue or feeling down is often attributed to aging.
-In actual fact, Centers for Disease Control actually found that rates of depression are actually lower among adults age 60 and older than for any other group of adults.
+Being blue or feeling down is thus attributed to aging.

 • Today’s seniors come from an era when mental health was not spoken about openly.
 Family members with mental health concerns were quietly sequestered or spoken of in whispers.
 The idea of even seeing a mental health professional may evoke negative feelings about mental health.
 They worry about the stigma of seeking help and may not openly share their troubles.